 Due to its nature as a condensation of the argument or analysis to follow (How to Write a Thesis Statement, n.d.), the thesis statement is commonly placed in the opening paragraphs of a paper.
 Many authors also place this statement towards the end of the introduction.
+If you are opting for a STEM career, it is important to know where to place a statement and how to formulate it to be concise and encapsulate your idea.

 Expository - An expository thesis statement explains an issue or a topic to the reader.
 Furthermore, this type of thesis statement lists key aspects of the topic to be discussed in the essay or research paper.